 We recommend using a CAT6 cable.
 Although slightly more expensive they allow internet signal to travel with the highest possible speed, giving you the same internet performance you have in your own house.
 Even with a distance of over 60 metres (almost 200 ft) our clients did not see a drop in download and upload speeds.

 Once the cable has been installed you will have two new internet sockets: one inside your house and one inside your garden building.

 Now you need to connect the internet socket in your house with your home broadband or WiFi signal, and the one in your garden building to a router.

-Before carry on reading, please remember you don’t have to buy the equipment suggested by us.
-We don’t receive any reward for recommending those devices.
+Before you carry on reading, please remember you don’t have to buy the equipment suggested by us.
+We don’t receive any reward for recommending these devices.
 We simply have tested them and we know they work well.